thescouser89/build-finder/README.md

 ### Statistics Report

-This is an HTML-based report which displays various statistics about the distribution, including the number and percentage of builds and artifacts built from source.
+This is an HTML-based report that displays various statistics about the distribution, including the number and percentage of builds and artifacts built from source.
 Note that the total number of artifacts includes *not-found* artifacts.
 If you wish to exclude these not-found